 However, I am not here to shift opinions based on my personal convictions.
 I am certainly not here to change the world.
 I am simply here to find hope and to give hope to those who are steeped in years, decades and lifetimes of abuse and neglect — one child at a time.
 Sometimes, a little hope to bring about durable and positive change in one life is enough for a lifetime.
 My hope is that while we may not be able to change the world, we can certainly do our absolute best to change the world of a few who deserve a fair chance at life.

 If you are ready to find the hope needed to change and impact your life, karuna is here to help you.
-We invite you to join us in this journey to unleash compassion and make the world a happier place.
-Please subscribe or connect with us to receive timely updates and information.
+We invite you to join us in the completely free reimagine happiness™ community to unleash compassion and make the world a happier place.